Detroit 2: Critical reception

 Detroit 2 was met with generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 71, based on eight reviews.
 Aggregator AnyDecentMusic? gave it 6.4 out of 10, based on their assessment of the critical consensus.

 Fred Thomas of AllMusic praised the album, stating, "The production is clean and engaging, with polished beats and the occasional glossy hook providing a contrast for Big Sean's visceral rhymes and urgently delivered performances".
 Reviewing the album for Clash, Robin Murray stated, "Detroit 2 has that passion, that willingness to progress.
 Equal parts entertaining and wide, it finds the rapper coming full circle, only to find himself once more".
 In a positive review, A. D. Amorosi of Variety wrote that "Big Sean makes Detroit 2 a real and righteous place, even if he has to use a handful of holy clichés to prove it".
 Rashad Grove of Consequence said, "Undoubtedly, Big Sean's growth as an artist and, more importantly, as a human being is the scarlet thread that ties Detroit 2 together.
 The complexity of the human experience, as told from the vast experiences of Sean's own life, comes shining through".
 HipHopDX's reviewer Mark Elibert stated in his review that "Detroit 2 shows when Big Sean opens up and tells his story he's an artist worthy of being in the conversation of the best of his era.
 He just needs to come back stronger with more airtight songs and not attempt to attract every audience that's out there".

 In a lukewarm review, NME's Will Lavin wrote, "Although it can be overblown, Sean's passion is unreserved here, the record peppered with Instagram-worthy captions that urge listeners to take inspiration from their surroundings while keeping friends and family close.
 This is why Sean's name continues to stay on the lips of rap connoisseurs almost a decade after his debut".
 In a mixed review, Pitchfork's Drew Millard stated: "On his fifth solo album, Big Sean gets personal, leans on a slate of high-profile guests to provide most of the entertainment, and struggles to deliver anything that isn't fundamentally embarrassing."

 Year-end lists

 Commercial performance

 Detroit 2 debuted at number one on the US Billboard 200 with 103,000 album-equivalent units (including 30,000 pure album sales) in its first week.
 This became Sean's third US number-one debut and his seventh top-ten album.
 The album also accumulated a total of 93.55 million on-demand US streams from all its tracks, in the week ending September 19, 2020.
 In its second week, the album dropped to number seven on the chart, earning an additional 37,000 units.
+On October 20, 2022, Detroit 2 was certified gold by the Recording Industry Association of America (RIAA) for combined sales, streaming and track-sales equivalent of over half a million units in the United States.